dhanji/dhanji.github.io/src/main/resources/pages/comets-meteors.markdown

 # Comets and Meteors

 I am exploring writing an app with Comet (reverse Ajax) aka 'hanging gets'.
 I thought I knew how this worked in detail, but after days of research I found my knowledge sorely lacking.
-There isn’t much good information on the web either, so I thought I’d summarize what I learned here.
+There isn't much good information on the web either, so I thought I'd summarize what I learned here.

 You can achieve server-to-client message pushing in several different ways: